timberkerkvliet/tidi/README.md

 ## Intro

-TiDI—short for Timber Dependency Injection—is a minimalist, opinionated dependency injection framework that stays true to the original spirit of DI.
+TiDI—short for Timber Dependency Injection—is a minimalist, opinionated dependency injection framework created by me, Timber.
+It emphasizes simplicity, ease of use, and a principled approach to DI.

 ## In the spirit of real DI